The TL;DR on how you can help (if you scroll down, the full story is below):

 The surgery is of course free, and there’s financial resources available that the clinic will connect you with so it shouldn’t cost you anything financially.
+Missing wages and travel, etc. should all be covered.
 Donors are treated completely different than what you likely expect from the US medical system.
+The surgery date will be scheduled in advance, so a donor will know weeks to months in advance.

 Anyone can help spread the word!
-I have some posts you can repost:
+I have some posts you can repost that link back to here:

 I cannot express in words (but I’ll sure try!) how thankful I am for everyone’s help and support in this!
 Thank you so much everyone!